Bibliome/alvisnlp/docs/unused/Element-classifier-recipes.md

 | `true`  |  number  |  count |

 -   `FILE` is the path to a file containing all forms of the bags, it is an UTF-8 encoded file with one value per line.
-AlvisNLP/ML generates one attribute for each entry.
+AlvisNLP generates one attribute for each entry.

 -   `EXPR` is an expression evaluated as a list of elements with the